hownowstephen/adventofcode/2020/README.md

 Spent quite awhile fiddling with defining predicates and sorted out a way to factor out my calculation into one, which means I can probably actually do my read-from file with where I'm at now.

 Part two is quite different, I think I have a better grasp on the lang now so it shouldn't take forever this time.
 I'm going to foldl to check the list, and return a -1 if it fails, otherwise return the timestamp from the parent func

+Day two, now that I've pinpointed the maths involved it's just a matter of actually working out how they apply.
+Also have moved to my macbook and looks like some of my notes from yesterday didn't get committed (relinquished my monitor and forgot to set up sshd on the meerkat).
+But basically some variant of the chinese remainder theorem here will work, since we know that:

+sum(T % Mi...(T + n) % Mn) = 0

+which means we just need to find the minimum T that fits the distribution.
+I was able to get the right value using wolfram alpha, but just need to figure out how to implement it in code now.
+Starting with golang and then will translate that to Mercury once I have a solution.
+Found an impl in python https://fangya.medium.com/chinese-remainder-theorem-with-python-a483de81fbb8 that may be a good jumping off point.

+I'm only about 80% on the math, but after some translation from python to Mercury, got a solve.
+Also thinking it might be fun to submit the unmodified version to https://rosettacode.org/wiki/Chinese_remainder_theorem